pyllyukko/harden.yml/README.md

 * :sandwich: Sudo hardening:
     * `noexec` is on by default, so you need to take this into account in your custom rules
     * :timer_clock: Interactive shells to `root` have timeout, so use `screen` for those longer administrative tasks
-* Rebooting the system after running this is highly recommended
+* :arrows_counterclockwise: Rebooting the system after running this is highly recommended
 * The AIDE DB creation is made [asynchronously](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_async.html) and without polling, so let that finish before rebooting
 * :bulb: You might want to get additional (unofficial) rules for ClamAV with [clamav-unofficial-sigs](https://github.com/extremeshok/clamav-unofficial-sigs) (although see [#425](https://github.com/extremeshok/clamav-unofficial-sigs/issues/425)).
 At least the following rulesets are freely available:
     * [Sanesecurity](https://sanesecurity.com/usage/signatures/)